mattkline13/dotfiles/README.md

 # Terminal

-The bash profile that I am currently using to make my life easier with the color scheme and terminal set that I use.
+The bash profile that I am currently using to make my life easier.
+This works by implementing a few hidden files to format the prompt along with setting up aliases for easy access.